allouchear/n2p2ReductionData/README.md

  build a numStructs.csv using clusters.csv produced by Clustering.py.
  - Input  file : clusters.csv (default), required.
 You can used --infile=otherfile to change the name of input file
  - Outut  file : numStructs.csv (default).
 You can used --outfile=otherfile to change the name of output file
  - The percentage of selected structures by cluster is set to 0.20%.
-To change it : --p=newValue
+To change it : --p=newValue.
+If newValue<0, int(-newValue) rows are selected by z (no %)
  - The seed=111 by default.
 You can change it by : --seed=OtherInteger

 ## SelectionByKDE.py